comychitz/knowledge/crypto_currencies/README.md

     * tokens - Tokens are a representation of a particular asset or utility, that usually resides on top of another blockchain
         * tokens are built using smart contracts
+        * tokens allow access to a specific application - think of it similar to a token you'd recieve at an arcade, which can only be used to access games (apps) the arcade (network) offers
     * The main difference between altcoins and tokens is in their structure;
       altcoins are separate currencies with their own separate blockchain while tokens operate on top of a blockchain that facilitates the creation of